vjlab/resources/README.md

 -----

 ### Mathematical Concepts
 Recommended youtube channel: [khan academy](https://www.youtube.com/user/khanacademy) for undergrad-level theory, and [mathematicalmonk](https://www.youtube.com/user/mathematicalmonk) for higher-level concepts.
-An in-depth knowledge of these concepts is not essential, unless you're aiming to specialize in that area.
+An in-depth knowledge of these concepts is not essential, unless you're aiming to specialize in that area - you certainly don't need to know how to do the maths by hand.
 An undergraduate understanding of these is sufficient; even Wikipedia is a little overkill.
  - Linear regression
  - Markov chains
  - Maximum likelihood